natvernier/ai-trend-radar-lab/linkedin-trend-radar/authorized-linkedin-intelligence-paths.md

 * what should become a governance question
 * what must never become an automated workflow

-This path may become a playbook, whitepaper, consulting framework or internal policy companion.
+Could become: Organizations may adapt this into a playbook, policy companion, governance checklist or implementation standard.

 ## External evidence path